The Jeanette Lipman Children's Defense Clinic

 - The goal is to help students develop skills that can be applied to all legal practices, such as interviewing, counseling, strategic thinking, problem-solving, legal research, fact-gathering, cross-cultural lawyering, and negotiating.

-- To help students master the procedures of the Juvenile and Domestic Relations Court, Circuit Court, school boards, the Office of the Pardon Attorney for the President of the United States, and the Virginia Parole Board.
+- To help students master the procedures of the Juvenile and Domestic Relations Court, Circuit Court, school boards, the United States Office of the Pardon Attorney, and the Virginia Parole Board.

 - To encourage students to reflect on the nature of their styles of practice and the roles they assume as practitioners, to enable them to take responsibility for their learning.